 - Opportunities: Slow internet speed (up to 10 MBPS), some cafes

-- Lifestyle: Cost of living is from 500 USD a month, bars which are open most of the night are starting to open up
+- Lifestyle: Cost of living is from 500 USD a month, late night bars are gaining popularity

 Knowing what you want and need is important no matter where you are relocating.
 You need to consider the basics such as internet speed if you are a digital nomad and availability of jobs if you are an expat.
 The great thing about Vietnam is that no matter what you are looking for, you will surely find it in the various cities in the country.